 All Night Cine-Love In

-Jenny Neighbour, Head of Programs & Documentary Programmer, celebrates her 30 editions at Sydney Film Festival with an all-night extravaganza of weird and wonderful films that changed her cinematic world.
+To celebrate her 30 editions at Sydney Film Festival, programmer Jenny Neighbour has curated an all-night extravaganza of weird and wonderful films that changed her cinematic world.

 As an arts student in the early ’80s, new to big city life, I found my way to the Scala Cinema in North London.
 A repertory cinema, from the days when films weren’t accessible online, there were only three TV channels, and home video stores were yet to open, it was a movie treasure trove.
 The Scala presented a mix of Hollywood classics, world cinema, martial arts, music, camp and queer films, and regular all-night screenings.
 It was as notorious as it was influential.
 Until then, cinema for me had been entertaining or edifying, but seldom shocking or outrageous.
 At the Scala, I discovered that films could be provocative, trashy, surreal, troubling, and not always in English.
 Looking back, with 30 Sydney Film Festivals under my belt, I wanted to celebrate that time; the moment when cinema truly opened its doors to me.
 This all-night cine love-in may change your cinematic world, and if it doesn’t…well, it’s going to be a great night at the movies.